profgaelle/profgaelle-website2020/content/publication/vallee-tourangeau2020c/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Problem-solving", "Insight", "Interactivity", "Distributed cognition", "Creativity"]
+tags = ["Problem-solving", "Distributed cognition", "Creative cognition"]

 # Links (optional).
 url_pdf = ""